 Under the Irish PAYE system, every employer needs to deduct Income Tax (IT), Pay Related Social Insurance (PRSI), Universal Social Charge (USC) and Local Property Tax (LPT) from an employee's’ gross pay.
-The PAYE Modernisation system will introduce significant changes to how and when a business sends and communicates PAYE information to Revenue.
-It will effectively mean that all employers must calculate and report their employees pay and deductions in real time, each pay period.
+PAYE Modernisation has introduced significant changes to how and when a business sends and communicates PAYE information to Revenue.
+Going forward, all employers must calculate and report their employees pay and deductions in real time, every pay period.

-The PAYE Modernisation legislation will modify the way employers process their PAYE information and how they submit this information to Revenue.
-The changes will overhaul and update the current payroll process to improve businesses PAYE reporting obligations with Revenue.
+The PAYE Modernisation legislation modifies the way employers submit their PAYE information to Revenue.
 For some employers, payroll is still a manual process and using payroll software is perceived as an additional cost and overhead.
-Where manual processes are used, Revenue does recognise that PAYE Modernisation will increase the administrative burden on employers.
-They are liaising with relevant organisations, such as payroll providers, to identify opportunities to streamline and automate the reporting processes.
+Where manual processes are used, Revenue recognises that PAYE Modernisation increases the administrative burden on employers.
+By using payroll software, employers will save time by streamlining their payroll processing and real time reporting.

-Revenue will abolish the current employer reporting obligations such as P30s, P45s, P46s, P35s and the generation of P60s.
-It will no longer be possible for employers to submit their P35 payroll file through to Revenue at the end of the tax year.
+Revenue have now abolished previous employer reporting obligations such as P30s, P45s, P46s, P35s and the generation of P60s.
+It is no longer be possible for employers to submit their P35 payroll file through to Revenue at the end of the tax year.
 The final year for the P35 return is 2018 (which needs to be submitted by February 2019).
 Employers must calculate the correct tax deductions for employees as they are being paid and in real time.
-Through PAYE Modernisation submissions, Revenue will have the most up-to-date information to ensure that each employee is subject to appropriate levels of tax deductions.
-Employees will benefit as they will not overpay or underpay tax.
+Through submissions known as Payroll Submission Requests (PSRs), Revenue will have the most up-to-date information to ensure that each employee is subject to appropriate levels of tax deductions.
+Employees benefit as they will not overpay or underpay tax.

 Most employers currently use payroll software to manage their payroll.
-Revenue is working with BrightPay to ensure our software caters for the employer payroll reporting requirements of PAYE Modernisation.
-PAYE Modernisation compliant payroll software will ensure the correct data payroll files can be produced and directly imported to Revenue.
-The Revenue Commissioners are strongly recommending businesses and payroll processors to review their current payroll systems to ensure they can cater for the requirements of PAYE Modernisation.
-Be aware that manually processing PAYE will require additional time and could increase the possibility of human error.
-Miscalculating the payroll reports for Revenue will result in non-compliance and penalties.
+Revenue has worked and is continuing to work with BrightPay to ensure our software caters for the employer payroll reporting requirements of PAYE Modernisation.
+PAYE Modernisation compliant payroll software ensures that the correct payroll files are produced and seamlessly submitted to Revenue from within the payroll software.
+The Revenue Commissioners are strongly recommending that businesses and payroll processors review their current payroll systems to ensure they can cater for the requirements of PAYE Modernisation.
+Be aware that manually processing payroll with PAYE Modernisation requires additional time and could increase the possibility of human error.
+Miscalculating the payroll reports for Revenue will result in non-compliance and potentially lead to penalties.
 Read: PAYE Modernisation checklist to ensure 100% compliance

 The Benefits for Employers

-PAYE Modernisation will mean that Revenue’s PAYE information held on a business and their employees will be correct and kept up-to-date.
-For employees, their tax records will be accurate meaning less under or over payments of tax.
-Revenue confirms that the overall process of streamlining employer reporting with the regular payroll run will bring increased efficiencies for employers.
+PAYE Modernisation means that Revenue’s PAYE information held on a business and their employees will be accurate and up-to-date at all times.
+The overall process of streamlining employer reporting with the regular payroll run will bring increased efficiencies for employers.
 The real time submissions will make the PAYE system more efficient and ultimately reduce the administrative burden for all businesses.